 During his time at the University of Tennessee, Manning epitomized the term “student-athlete.”
 He claimed 43 records at the school, conference and national levels while graduating with Phi Beta Kappa honors.
 He led Tennessee to an SEC Championship as a senior in 1997 and earned consensus All-America honors.
 Following his senior season, Manning was honored with the Sullivan Award for the nation’s top amateur athlete based on character, leadership, athletic ability and the ideals of amateurism.
 In 2005, the Volunteers retired his number 16 and in 2017, he was inducted into the College Football Hall of Fame.

-Manning has continued his efforts off the field and was honored as the recipient of the Byron “Whizzer” White Humanitarian Award and the NFL’s Walter Payton Man of the Year in 2005, the Bart Starr Award in 2015, and the Lincoln Medal in 2017.
+He has also received numerous awards for his philanthropic work off the field and was honored as the recipient of the Byron “Whizzer” White Humanitarian Award and the NFL’s Walter Payton Man of the Year in 2005, the Bart Starr Award in 2015, and the Lincoln Medal in 2017.